UO-CS210/enrollment/docs/HOWTO.md

         print(count, program)
 ```

-This gets us the desired output, but our `main` program is getting a
+This produces the desired output, but our `main` program is getting a
 bit long and harder to read.
 I want you to _refactor_ it by writing a
 separate function for extracting a list of (value, key) pairs from a
 dict.
 When you have created that function, which you will call